-Next, in Section~\ref{section:BS-kindofresults} we provide several results related to the Bhatia-\v{S}emrl's theorem (in the sense of removing the convex hull and the limits of the characterization of BJ-orthogonality).
-The main result (Theorem~\ref{Compact continuous}) is for vector-valued continuous functions on a compact Hausdorff space and seems to be completely new.
+Next, in Section~\ref{section:BS-kindofresults} we provide several results related to the Bhatia-\v{S}emrl theorem (in the sense of removing the convex hull and the limits of the characterization of BJ-orthogonality).
+The main result (Theorem~\ref{Compact continuous}) is about vector-valued continuous functions on a compact Hausdorff space and seems to be completely new.
 As consequences, we obtain Bhatia-\v{S}emrl's kind of results for compact operators on reflexive Banach spaces, Proposition~\ref{prop:BS-realcase} for the real case, Theorem~\ref{theorem:newBS-result-complex} in the complex case, and the latter is new for infinite-dimensional spaces.
-We also obtain a nice characterization of BJ-orthogonality for finite Blaschke products (Corollary~\ref{corollary:Blaschke}).
+We also obtain a nice characterization of BJ-orthogonality for finite Blaschke products (Example~\ref{example:Blaschke}).